Fast-Trips/fast-trips/README.md

 Type of Assignment:
  *  "Deterministic" indicates use of a deterministic trip-based shortest path search algorithm
  *  "Stochastic" indicates use of a stochastic hyperpath-finding algorithm

+## Summarizing Results

+Fast-Trips will output results in the [dyno-path](https://github.com/osplanning-data-standards/dyno-path) format, which can be used to generate summary dashboards in Tableau or other reports.

+### Creating Tableau Dashboard

 ## Frequently Asked Questions